thoughtbot/dotfiles/README.md

 Update
 ------

-From time to time you should pull down any updates to these dotfiles, and run
+From time to time, you should pull down any updates to these dotfiles and run

     rcup

-to link any new files and install new vim plugins. **Note** You _must_ run `rcup` after pulling to ensure that all files in plugins are properly installed, but you can safely run `rcup` multiple times so update early and update often!
+to link any new files and install new vim plugins. **Note** You _must_ run `rcup` after pulling to ensure that all files in plugins are properly installed, but you can safely run `rcup` multiple times, so update early and update often!

 Make your own customizations
 ----------------------------